Political Rifts and Conservation Consequences

 Controversial Decision-Making in Kakapo Translocation

 Desperate for results themselves, the Wildlife Service found only a handful of Kakapo in their search of Milford Sound in Fiordland in the 1974/5 period.
 The former stronghold of the Tutoko contained only a single bird who vanished in 1975.
 Birds were present but elusive in Sinbad Gully.
-Two birds were captured in the Esperance Valley, one was smaller than the other, and despite releasing an initial report announcing both birds were male, the Wildlife service, seemingly under pressure for results, cautiously redubbed the smaller one a male.
+Two birds were captured in the Esperance Valley, one was smaller than the other, and despite releasing an initial report announcing both birds were male, the Wildlife service, seemingly under pressure for results, cautiously dubbed the smaller one a female.

 Only a handful of Kakapo remained in Milford Sound.
 Sinbad Gully is pictured in the centre.